Corentin-glt/zefir-test/README.md

 I recommand to use `yarn` as package manager (https://yarnpkg.com).
 You can install it with `npm install -g yarn`.

+### Docker

+Without docker you won't be able to launch the application (https://www.docker.com/).

 ## Usage

 ### Set up your environment